 A fundamental component of the school’s ethos, the Honor Code represents the embodiment of Dr. Pingry’s original principles of honorable behavior and serves as the moral guidepost for every member of the Pingry community.

 The Pingry School employs over 240 faculty and staff.
 Approximately 70 percent of the faculty hold master’s degrees, and 18 faculty members hold doctorates.
 Average tenure is 13 years.

-The student body represents 103 communities across New Jersey and Pennsylvania.
-Pingry enrolls approximately 1,080 students from diverse backgrounds in Kindergarten through Grade 12, with average class sizes of 16 in the Lower School (Kindergarten-Grade 5), an average class size of 14 in the Middle School (Grades 6-8), and an average class size of 13 in the Upper School (Grades 9-12).
+The student body represents over 100 towns in New Jersey and Pennsylvania.
+Pingry enrolls 1,117 students from diverse backgrounds in Kindergarten through Grade 12, with class sizes of 16 in the Lower School (Kindergarten-Grade 5), an average class size of 14 in the Middle School (Grades 6-8), and an average class size of 13 in the Upper School (Grades 9-12).
 The genders are balanced (52 percent male, 48 percent female), and 46 percent of the student body are students of color.

 The Pingry School complies with all applicable laws regarding discrimination and does not discriminate on the basis of race, creed, color, sexual orientation, or national or ethnic origin in the administration of its educational policies, admissions, financial aid, and other school programs.